 4. Social commerce continues to grow

 Remember those data analytics we spoke about earlier?
-You can use those insights to gauge their behavior and leverage algorithms to show them the most relevant products.
+You can use those insights to gauge shopper behavior and leverage algorithms to show them the most relevant products.

-For example, say you’ve been researching healthier food alternatives for your fur baby.
+For example, say you’ve been researching shoes for your toddler.
 You might come across targeted shoppable content like this:

 Ways to embrace this trend: